iPhysicalTherapy.com – Call us: 866-782-6258

 Tracey Collins, PT, PhD, MBA, GCS

 Dr. Tracey Collins is an Assistant Professor at the University of Scranton with 22 years of academic teaching experience.
-She is a PRN Physical Therapist for VNA Hospice and Home Health of Lackawanna County.
-Dr. Collins has over 35 years of experience as a practicing Physical Therapist, with 28 years in Home Health.
-She received her BS in Physical Therapy from the University of Scranton in 1989, an MBA from UNC-Wilmington in 1997, and a PhD in Health Administration from Walden University in 2006.
-She has been board-certified in Geriatric Physical Therapy from 1998 to 2028.
+She serves as a PRN Physical Therapist for VNA Hospice and Home Health of Lackawanna County.
+Dr. Collins has over 35 years of experience as a practicing Physical Therapist, including 28 years in Home Health.
+She earned her BS in Physical Therapy from the University of Scranton in 1989, an MBA from UNC-Wilmington in 1997, and a PhD in Health Administration from Walden University in 2006.
+Dr. Collins has been board-certified in Geriatric Physical Therapy since 1998, with her certification extending through 2028.

 Related Courses